Autoferry/sensor_fusion_dataset/README.md

 Detections from radar, lidar, EO and IR cameras are provided in an ownship-fixed NED frame as both json and mat files.
 Target ground truths are also included.
 We also aim to publish raw sensor/navigation data used to generate these files if and when any potential privacy concerns have been adressed.
 ## Data structure
 Each scenario folder contains three files, two json files with detections and ground truth and a single MATLAB file containing both.
+Each file will contain a series of detections or measurements where a detections index in the detection list will have a corresponding ground truth index in the ground truth list, e.g. the fifth detection object will correspond to the fifth ground truth object.

 Each detection has the following structure
 ```javascript
     {